Best: Fan's Selection

 Best: Fan's Selection is a compilation album by Japanese heavy metal band X Japan, released on December 19, 2001.
-It contains songs selected by fans at an online poll, in order of voting.
+It contains songs selected by fans at an online poll and listed in order of voting rank.
 The album reached number 13 on the Oricon chart.

-Although there is no description in particular, all tracks are remastered for this album, by Bill Dooley who has engineered Judas Priest album “Turbo”.
+Although there is no description in particular, all tracks on this album were remastered for this album by Bill Dooley, who also engineered Judas Priest's album Turbo.